VictoriaSCorreia/KingOfDiamonds/README.md

  There are five inputs and each one can accept only an int value from 0 to 100.
 The winner of the round will be determined by the result of multiplying the average of the values by 0.8.

  The player who gets closer to this result will not have its points reduced (-1), while the others will.
 Each player will start with 0 points, will lose the one who reaches -10.
-The game will end when there is only one player left.
+The game will end up when there is only one player left.

  A new rule is introduced for every player eliminated.